Poynting Vector Spin in Gyromagnetic Medium and its Impact on Backward Power Flow in Waveguiding Structures: Gyrotropy controlled Poynting vector in ferrite-filled waveguide

-Taking this facts into consideration, we see that in the region where the real power propagates ($y_c<y<a/2$) in the backward direction, $Z_{wave}$ is negative and $J_x$ points in the opposite direction too.
+Taking these facts into consideration, we see that in the region where the real power propagates ($y_c<y<a/2$) in the backward direction, $Z_{wave}$ is negative and $J_x$ points in the opposite direction too.
 Specifically at the cross over point $y_c$, we have $Z_{wave}=\infty$ and $J_x=0$.
-When the direction of propagation reverses, $y_c$ also shifts to the other side of the waveguide, meaning the point with $Z_{wave}=\infty$ and $J_x=0$ is not same for two counter propagating waves.
+When the direction of propagation reverses, $y_c$ also shifts to the other side of the waveguide, meaning the point with $Z_{wave}=\infty$ and $J_x=0$ is not same the for two counter-propagating waves.
 In general, we have nonreciprocal $Z_{wave}$ and $J_x$ across the cross-section.
-This may have important implications for port terminal behavior for the opposite propagation directions of such waveguides.
+This may have important implications for the port terminal behavior of voltages and currents of such waveguides.